-We offer free UK delivery on all orders over £25 & free international delivery on all orders over £50 when the parcel weighs up to 2kgs.
+We offer free UK delivery on all orders over £25 & free international delivery on orders over £100 or £150 depending on your location and when the parcel weighs less than 2kgs.

-On 1st January 2021, all countries outside of the UK will be automatically VAT-free at checkout.
+All countries outside of the UK will be automatically have UK VAT deducted at checkout.
 This means the listed price on products with VAT included will be reduced by 20% when you checkout.
 You may be charged import taxes and handling fees as set by your country when the items arrive.
 The taxes in the UK have been removed from your order so your country will charge you taxes on arrival.
 Please note: VAT free items such as books, tea, coffee and some food items already exclude VAT at checkout.

 All available delivery options will be listed at checkout or find more delivery options (including Next Day & Saturday delivery) HERE